My undergraduate thesis in fashion design culminated in a capsule of six looks, presented on the runway at Élysée Montmartre in Paris.

 Please view the corresponding tactile collection here .

-The concept of j e l can be best expressed through a quote from Jean-Paul Sartre’s 1938 novel, Nausea:
+The foundational concept of j e l can best be expressed through a quote from Jean-Paul Sartre’s 1938 novel, Nausea:

 "I construct my memories with my present.
 I am lost, abandoned in the present.

 I try in vain to rejoin the past:

 Another significant relic is

 Vitamin C's eponymous debut album.
-A luscious, ingenious confection both aurally and visually, it combines the dichotomous sounds of candy-like pop and sassy rock dipped in gel.
+A luscious, ingenious confection both sonically and visually, it combines the dichotomous sounds of candy-like pop and sassy rock dipped in gel.

 View the photographic tribute here

-Over time, many emotionally charged items
+Many emotionally charged items

 j e l :: the playlist